 The ability of the Australian Government to provide consular services to Australians in these areas may be severely limited.

-There is a high risk of crime in and around the international airport in Lagos, on the roads between the airports in Lagos, Abuja and other urban centres, and when travelling unaccompanied in taxis or on public transport.
-Assaults and robberies are common on public transport.
+There is a high risk of crime in and around the international airport in Lagos, on the roads between the airports in Lagos, Abuja and other urban centres.
+Assaults and robberies are common on public transport and when travelling unaccompanied on taxis.
 Prearranged collection/drop off at airports and hotels by someone who is known to you or whose identity you can verify will help to minimise the risk.
 Criminals have been known to pose as police or military personnel and bogus greeters at the airport.

 Commercial and internet fraud: Commercial and internet fraud is prevalent and often originates in Nigeria.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some have been killed.
 You should closely scrutinise all commercial ventures and job offers that originate from Nigeria from people unknown to you and not send money until proper checks are made.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake Nigerian government contract or to supply crude oil and extort money from individuals they have convinced to travel to Nigeria for a business opportunity.
 If you are a victim of a Nigerian financial scam, we advise you to obtain legal advice and not to travel to Nigeria to seek restitution as there is a risk of physical assault from the perpetrators.
 Our information on international scams provides more detail on these types of scams.